Purpose

 - Graphics:

-The exact solution (blue lines) and the numerical solution (red dots) of the put option, its gamma, and its delta are shown against the stock price.
+The exact solution (blue lines) and the numerical solution (red dots) of the put option,

 References